 I was born in Alliston, Ont. in 1956 to a career military father and homemaker mother.
 We moved from one posting to the next (including London, England circa Beatlemania) before settling in Ottawa in the late '60s.
 I met my wife Carolyn when we were both in Carleton University's journalism program, and we've been together ever since while living and working (with no children and various beloved cats) in Toronto, on Salt Spring Island and in Vancouver.
 We lucked upon our Whiffin Spit home one glorious spring afternoon in May, 2003 and have grown to love the peace, the forested setting, the prevailing winds, the hot-and-cold running wildlife and the ready access to the Spit.
-My favourite haunts locally include Sooke Yoga and Wellness, the Stick in the Mud Coffeehouse, the public library and, in what would be an utter shock to my younger self, municipal council chambers for public meetings that I have often called "the best Monday night entertainment in town."
+My favourite haunts locally include the Stick in the Mud Coffeehouse, the splendid new public library, the equally smart new thrift shop and, in what would be an utter shock to my younger self, municipal council chambers for what I have often called "the best Monday night entertainment in town."

-With Transition Sooke, I've led a grassroots team of caring, progressive locals who wish to rekindle a sustainable, resilient, common sense and connected community.
+With Transition Sooke, I was part of a grassroots team of caring, progressive locals who wished to rekindle a sustainable, resilient, common sense and connected community.
 Sooke has traditionally been all of those things and remains so to an impressive degree.
-Yet to keep these values thriving, we've been creating working groups (Zero Waste Sooke, for one), hosting speaker and film nights, organizing rewarding open-space community dialogues, and presenting a growing list of special events -- the Sooke Region Ecohome Tour, the Sooke Repair Cafes and theSooke Region Earth Day Celebrations included.
-I've also led delegations to council regarding single-use plastic reduction, alternative energy initiatives, a bear-smart garbage bylaw and oil tanker traffic in the Strait of Juan de Fuca.
-We've demonstrated, in our own quiet, minimal-budget way, the "power of just doing stuff," to quote the title of an inspiring book written by Transition founder Rob Hopkins.
+Yet to keep these values thriving, we created working groups (Zero Waste Sooke and the Sooke Multi-Belief Initiative), hosted speaker and film nights, organized rewarding open-space community dialogues, and presented special events -- the Sooke Region Ecohome Tour, the Sooke Repair Cafes and theSooke Region Earth Day Celebrations included.
+I also led delegations to council regarding single-use plastic reduction, alternative energy initiatives, a bear-smart garbage bylaw and oil tanker traffic in the Strait of Juan de Fuca.

 - District of Sooke appointments: Climate Change Action Committee chair (2015/16), Community Centre